National drug code

-The national drug code (NDC) is a unique product identifier used in the United States for drugs intended for human use.
+The national drug code (NDC) is a unique product identifier used in the United States for labeling prescription and over-the-counter drugs.
 The Drug Listing Act of 1972 requires registered drug establishments to provide the Food and Drug Administration (FDA) with a current list of all drugs manufactured, prepared, propagated, compounded, or processed by it for commercial distribution.
 Drug products are identified and reported using the NDC.

 There are several alternative drug classification systems in addition to NDC that are also commonly used when analyzing drug data, such as Generic Product Identifier (GPI).

 Format

 The national drug code is a unique 10 or 11 digit, 3-segment numeric identifier assigned to each medication listed under Section 510 of the US Federal Food, Drug, and Cosmetic Act.
 The segments identify the labeler or vendor, product (within the scope of the labeler), and trade package (of this product).